 ssl/ciphersuites can be set in the webdispatcher.ini overwriting the global values.
 The cipher suites follow the same format as below without the protocol bit-mask.
 I recommend the outstanding blog series from Jens Gleichmann: HANA secure network communication.

-To cover SAP Host Agent we should add these profile parameters to the host_profile.
+To cover SAP Host Agent we should add those profile parameters to the host_profile.

-Since the sapadm is typically a non-login user without a shell we have to set the environment variables through the host_profile using the SETENV_<xx> method.
+Since the sapadm is typically a non-login user without a shell we have to set those environment variables through the host_profile by adding

-For other components like SAP JCo or SAP NCo we have to set the environment variables.
+For other components like SAP JCo or SAP NCo we have to set those environment variables.